2026 CLLAS Graduate Student Research Grant

 • Grant recipients are expected to deliver photos/video and a brief written summary of their research outcomes by June 30, 2027.

-• Examples of how this grant funding may be used include, but are not limited to, international and domestic travel, lodging, transportation, stipends for interview participants, and support for research assistants.
+• Grant funds may be used for research-related activities, including travel and lodging, software and supplies, stipends for research assistants or interview participants, archive or museum costs, and other reasonable research-related expenses.
 Grant funds may not be used for post-fieldwork activities such as conference presentations, or equipment such as computers, cameras, iPads, etc. If you have questions about allowable expenses, please contact our operations director, Eli Meyer, at emeyer@uoregon.edu

 Eligibility